Back to School Tips: Creating Healthy Connections at School and at Home

-Children need to feel connected to an adult they believe will keep them safe.
-When they are not with their parents, they need to transfer their attachment focus to their teacher, otherwise they’re too anxious to settle down and learn.
-If you notice your child doesn’t feel good about school:
+It’s important that children feel connected to an adult they believe will keep them safe.
+If you notice your child doesn’t feel good about their teacher or school faculty:

-- Gracefully explain that your child does not seem to have settled in yet, and you hope they can make a special effort to reach out to them so he/she feels at home.
+Gracefully explain that your child does not seem to have settled in yet, and you hope they can make a special effort to reach out to them so they feel more comfortable.

 Whether it’s a classmate or a loved one that may be different than them in some way, it’s important to be prepared and to address your child’s curiosity as openly and honestly as you can.
 Here are some helpful tips to help you be prepared when your child comes to you for answers: